Tourism in Indonesia: Past arrival statistics

-The ten most popular tourist destinations in Indonesia recorded by Central Statistics Agency (BPS) are Bali, West Java, Central Java, East Java, Jakarta, North Sumatra, Lampung, South Sulawesi, South Sumatra, Banten, and West Sumatra (which would make it 11 provinces today due to Banten previously having been a part of West Java).
+The ten most popular tourist destinations in Indonesia, as recorded by the Central Statistics Agency (BPS), are Bali, West Java, Central Java, East Java, Jakarta, North Sumatra, Lampung, South Sulawesi, South Sumatra, Banten and West Sumatra.
+(This list includes 11 provinces because Banten was previously part of West Java.)

-As with most countries, domestic tourists are by far the largest market segment.
-The biggest movement of domestic tourists is during the annual Eid al-Fitr, locally known as lebaran.
-During this period, which is a two-week holiday after the month of fasting during Ramadan, many city-dwelling Muslim Indonesians visit relatives in their home towns.
-Intercity traffic is at its peak and often an additional surcharge is applied during this time.
+As in most countries, domestic tourists are the largest market segment by far.
+The most substantial movements by domestic tourists occur during the Islamic holiday Eid al-Fitr, locally known as lebaran.
+During this period, which is a two-week holiday after a month of fasting during Ramadan, many urban Muslim Indonesians visit relatives in their hometowns.
+Intercity traffic peaks, and an additional surcharge is often applied during this time.

-Over the five years up to 2006, attention has been focused on generating more domestic tourism.
-Competition amongst budget airlines has increased the number of domestic air travellers throughout the country.
-Recently, the Ministry of Labour legislated to create long weekends by combining public holidays that fall close to weekends, except in the case of important religious holidays.
+During the five years leading up to 2006, attention was focused on generating more domestic tourism.
+Competition among budget airlines has increased the number of domestic air travelers throughout the country.
+Recently, the Ministry of Labour legislated to create long weekends by combining public holidays that occur near weekends, except for important religious holidays.
 During these long weekends, most hotels in popular destinations are fully booked.

-Since 2000, on average, there have been five million foreign tourists each year (see table), who spend an average of per day.
-With an average visit duration of 9–12 days, Indonesia gains billion of foreign exchange income annually.
-This makes tourism Indonesia's third most important non-oil–gas source of foreign revenue, after timber and textile products.
+Since 2000, on average, five million foreign tourists have visited each year (see table), who spend an average of $100 per day.
+With an average visit duration of 9–12 days, Indonesia gains $4.6 billion of foreign exchange income annually.
+This income makes tourism Indonesia's third most important source of foreign revenue other than oil and gas, after timber and textile products.

-After toppled Japan two years ago, China as the world's biggest tourism spenders now toppled Australia to become number three with 30.42 per cent increase year-on-year (y-o-y), while foreign tourists growth by 10.6 per cent y-o-y set to more than 2.9 million.
-The top countries of origin Q1 2014 data comes from the Asia-Pacific region, with Singapore (15.7 per cent), Malaysia (14.0), China (11.0), Australia, and Japan among the top countries of origin.
+After surpassing Japan two years ago, China – as the world's biggest tourism spender – outranked Australia to become the third largest source of visitors to Indonesia, with a 30.42% year-on-year (y-o-y) increase; foreign tourist arrivals, growing 10.6% y-o-y, were projected to exceed 2.9 million.
+The data on top countries of origin during the first quarter of 2014 comes from the Asia-Pacific region, with Singapore (15.7 per cent), Malaysia (14.0), China (11.0), Australia and Japan among the top countries.

-Around 59% of all visitors are travelling to Indonesia for holiday purposes, while 38% for business.
+Around 59% of all visitors travel to Indonesia on holiday, while 38% travel for business.

-In 2012, according to the World Travel & Tourism Council, travel and tourism made a total contribution of 8.9% of GDP and supported 8% of total employment in Indonesia.
+In 2012, according to the World Travel & Tourism Council, travel and tourism contributed 8.9% of Indonesia's Gross Domestic Product (GDP) and supported 8% of total employment in the country.